csantanapr/openshift-hpa-prometheus-adapter-metrics-servicemesh-istio/README.md

-# OpenShift 4.3 HPA using custom metrics from ServiceMesh (Istio) Prometheus
+# OpenShift HPA using custom metrics from ServiceMesh (Istio) Prometheus

+Tested on OpenShift 4.4 and ServiceMesh Operator 1.1.6

 ## Install ServiceMesh